bwesterb/pol/doc/FORMAT.md

 as a bytestring in little endian.
 Thus the string `hello` represents the number 478560413032.
 See [serialization.py](../src/serialization.py).

 Also block indices are serialized.
-In the main object there is an attribute `block-index-size`.
+In the plaintext object there is an attribute `block-index-size`.
 A block index `i` is serialized with `block-index-size` bytes in big endian.

 The length of a slice is also serialized in big endian.
-In the main object there is an attribute `slice-size` to specify how many bytes are used.
+In the plaintext object there is an attribute `slice-size` to specify how many bytes are used.

 ### Slices